kevinchristen/recipes/Japchae.md

 ## Instructions

-1. Cook noodles in boiling water briefly until soft, then drain, cool with running water, and mix sesame oil in with hands to minimize sticking.
+1. Cook noodles in boiling water and sesame oil, briefly until soft, then drain.
+Traditionally the noodles are stir fried with other ingredients (added last), but due to pan-size limitations, I usually just serve the other ingredients on a bed of noodles.
 2. Stir fry bell peppers and carrots in some oil, then set aside.
 3. Stir fry onions, then set aside.
 4. Stir fry meat and mushrooms.